malarres/RuleBasedMatchMaker_RESTful_WS_Maven/README.md

 ### Troubleshooting

 If you are encountering problems with test failures, please ensure that the encoding of the debug files, e.g. [5_RBMMJsonOutput.json](https://github.com/NickKaklanis/RuleBasedMatchMaker_RESTful_WS_Maven/blob/JSON-LD/src/main/webapp/WEB-INF/debug/5_RBMMJsonOutput.json), is similar with the encoding of the files including the tests' expected outcomes, e.g. [expected_output_test1.json](https://github.com/NickKaklanis/RuleBasedMatchMaker_RESTful_WS_Maven/blob/JSON-LD/src/main/webapp/WEB-INF/testData/expectedTestOutcomes/expected_output_test1.json).
+You can check the encoding of a file using e.g. [Notepad++](http://notepad-plus-plus.org/) Menu->Encoding.

 ### Funding Acknowledgement